Electroacoustic duo with Richard Barrett

 Richard Barrett, electronics

-Richard wrote tendril for harp and electronics in 2013, and since then, it has been performed at Ring Ring festival in Belgrade, Showroom of contemporary sound festival in Zagreb, City University London, Guildhall School of Music, London, Richard Barrett@Spectrum in New York City, Melbourne, Singapore, Novi Sad, Birmingham Conservatoire, Swansea NAWR series, University of Minnesota and Cal Arts in LA.
+Richard wrote tendril for harp and electronics in 2013, and since then, it has been performed at Ring Ring festival in Belgrade, Showroom of contemporary sound festival in Zagreb, City University London, Guildhall School of Music, London, Richard Barrett@Spectrum in New York City, Melbourne, Singapore, Novi Sad, Budapest, Birmingham Conservatoire, Bangor Music Festival, Swansea NAWR series, University of Minnesota and CalArts in LA.

-Nocturnes is a collaborative piece for electric harp and electronics, which was premiered in Serbia in 2019, but which was also a part of their UK tour in October 2019 (Manchester, Leeds, York, North Wales)
+Nocturnes is a collaborative piece for electric harp and electronics, which was premiered in Serbia in 2019, but which was also a part of their UK tour in October 2019 (Manchester, Leeds, York, North Wales).

 Milana and Richard premiered a virtual concert on You Tube on 7 June 2020.
 Restless Horizon consisted of four collaborative pieces, two of which were performed for the first time.
 Restless Horizon takes its name after a painting hung behind the performers in the video, by the Serbian modernist painter Stojan Ćelić (1925-1992).
 Sphinx is a fixed media binaural electronic piece, accompanied by an original video.

-From the liner notes to the album:
+From Richard Barrett’s liner notes to the album:

 This release documents the current stage in the evolution of our duo music, which gained momentum during the spring of 2020 when all of our other collaborative musical activities were suddenly curtailed.
 The first music we played regularly as a duo was my composition tendril for harp and electronics, written in 2013, which, in its duo form, combines a precisely notated score and a fixed media electronic part with freely interpolated improvisation for both participants. tendril subsequently became the first of the six parts that make up my electroacoustic sextet close-up, which is analysed in detail in my book Music of Possibility, together with an interview between Milana and myself which centres on the particular challenges of alternating spontaneously between intricate notation and improvisation.
 The final part of close-up is entitled šuma (“forest”), in which all six performers find their own pathways through such an alternation.
 It can also be played by different combinations of fewer than the entire ensemble, as here, where the harp part (separately performable as cyme, whose title denotes a characteristic kind of branching in the development of certain flowers) is combined with the electronic part (epiphyte– a plant that grows upon another plant without being parasitic on it, such as the numerous ferns, bromeliads and orchids which grow on tree trunks in tropical rainforests), and the tutti passages from the sextet are omitted.
 In this duo version, the largely percussive and textural electronic sounds entwine themselves around the harp sounds, which mostly take the form of a developing line like a stem that twists and bifurcates as it grows.